 The six hardware wallets we chose to highlight are NGRAVE ZERO, BitBox, Ledger Nano X, Trezor Model T, and KeepKey.
 They all have different features and attributes that may make one more suitable for your objectives.

 You might also be interested in:

-Below are the best cryptocurrency hardware wallets going into 2021.
+Below are the best Bitcoin hardware wallet going into 2021.